kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 ### Setup Information:

 #### Option 43
-Option 43 format follows as documented on https://www.cisco.com/c/en/us/td/docs/cloud-systems-management/network-automation-and-management/dna-center/1-2-8/user_guide/b_dnac_ug_1_2_8/b_dnac_ug_1_2_8_chapter_01100.html#id_90877 It may be offered by any DHCP server including but not limited to IOS, Windows, Infoblox and many more.
+Option 43 format follows as documented on the [DNA Center User Guide](https://www.cisco.com/c/en/us/td/docs/cloud-systems-management/network-automation-and-management/dna-center/1-2-8/user_guide/b_dnac_ug_1_2_8/b_dnac_ug_1_2_8_chapter_01100.html#id_90877) It may be offered by any DHCP server including but not limited to IOS, Windows, Infoblox and many more.

 ```
 Option 43 format